-"solicit to come," 1530s, a back-formation from invitation, or else from Middle French inviter (15c.), from Latin invitare "to invite," also "to summon, challenge; to feast, to entertain," a word of uncertain origin.
+"solicit to come," 1530s, a back-formation from invitation, or else from French inviter (15c.), from Latin invitare "to invite," also "to summon, challenge; to feast, to entertain," a word of uncertain origin.
 Related: Invited; inviting.

 "an invitation," 1650s, from invite (v.).

 Can I invite you for dinner on Sunday night?